merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 +------------------+--------------+-------------------+----------------------------------------------------------------------------------------------------------------------------+
 ```

-In this more comprehensive output, you can see the detail of each ribosomal protein annotation: which protein, the percent identity to an homologous gene in the GTDB collection, and the associated taxonomy.
-You can see that the ribosomal protein L14 has a taxonomy that is not resolved at the species level, but only at the genus.
+In this more comprehensive output, you can see the detail of each ribosomal protein's closest match to the GTDB SCG database: which protein, the percent identity to an homologous gene in the GTDB collection, and the associated taxonomy.
+You can see that ribosomal protein L14 has a taxonomy that is not resolved at the species level, but only at the genus level.
 So, the only ribosomal protein that did not agree with the final taxonomy was actually matching the same genus.
-I would not be worry at all about potential contamination, at least at this stage.
+I would not be worried at all about potential contamination, at least at this stage.

-The way anvi'o estimate taxonomy is not perfect.
-In fact it is limited to Bacteria and Archaea (genomes found in GTDB).
+The way anvi'o estimates taxonomy is not perfect.
+In fact, it is limited to Bacteria and Archaea (genomes found in GTDB).
 But it is fast and relatively accurate to give you an idea of the taxonomy of one or more genomes.

 {:.notice}
-If you are working with a metagenome, i.e. with more that one population, anvi'o can either compute the taxonomy per bin (if available), or without binning!
-In the second case, anvi'o will pick the most commonly found ribosomal protein and report their taxonomy annotation.
-This is a great way to quickly get an idea of the taxonomical composition of a metagenomes, prior to binning for instance.
+If you are working with a metagenome, i.e. with more than one population, anvi'o can either compute the taxonomy per bin (if available), or without binning!
+In the second case, anvi'o will pick the most commonly found ribosomal protein and report their closest taxonomic matches.
+This is a great way to quickly get an idea of the taxonomic composition of a metagenome prior to binning.

 ### Functional annotations

 There are many databases that one can use to assign function to a set of genes.
-You may be familiar with [NCBI's COG](https://www.ncbi.nlm.nih.gov/research/cog) (Clusters of Orthologous Genes), [KEGG](https://www.genome.jp/kegg/) (Kyoto Encyclopedia of Genes and Genomes) or [Pfam](http://pfam.xfam.org/) (the protein family database), which can be use for general function.
-Other database out there are more specific, like [CAZymes](https://www.cazy.org/) which focuses on enzymes associated with the synthesis, metabolism and recognition of carbohydrate, or [PHROGs](https://phrogs.lmge.uca.fr/) which focuses on viral related functions.
+You may be familiar with [NCBI's COG](https://www.ncbi.nlm.nih.gov/research/cog) (Clusters of Orthologous Genes) database, the [KEGG](https://www.genome.jp/kegg/) (Kyoto Encyclopedia of Genes and Genomes) database of KEGG Ortholog families (KOfam), or [Pfam](http://pfam.xfam.org/) (the Protein Family database), which can be used for annotating general functions.
+Other database out there are more specific, like [CAZymes](https://www.cazy.org/) which focuses on enzymes associated with the synthesis, metabolism and recognition of carbohydrate, or [PHROGs](https://phrogs.lmge.uca.fr/) which focuses on viral functions.

-Anvi'o has a few commands that allow you to annotated the open-reading frames in your {% include ARTIFACT name="contigs-db" %} with a few database.
-Each of them come with a setup command that you need to run once to download the appropriate database on your machine:
+Anvi'o has a few commands that allow you to annotate the open-reading frames in your {% include ARTIFACT name="contigs-db" %} with several different databases.
+Each of them comes with a setup command that you need to run once to download the appropriate database on your machine:

 Database | Setup command | Run command
 -- | -- | --
-NCBI's COG | {% include PROGRAM name="anvi-setup-ncbi-cogs" %} | {% include PROGRAM name="anvi-run-ncbi-cogs" %}
+NCBI COGs | {% include PROGRAM name="anvi-setup-ncbi-cogs" %} | {% include PROGRAM name="anvi-run-ncbi-cogs" %}
-KEGG | {% include PROGRAM name="anvi-setup-kegg-data" %} | {% include PROGRAM name="anvi-run-kegg-kofams" %}
+KEGG KOfam | {% include PROGRAM name="anvi-setup-kegg-data" %} | {% include PROGRAM name="anvi-run-kegg-kofams" %}
-Pfams | {% include PROGRAM name="anvi-setup-pfams" %} | {% include PROGRAM name="anvi-run-pfams" %}
+Pfam | {% include PROGRAM name="anvi-setup-pfams" %} | {% include PROGRAM name="anvi-run-pfams" %}
 CAZymes | {% include PROGRAM name="anvi-setup-cazymes" %} | {% include PROGRAM name="anvi-run-cazymes" %}

-If you favorite annotation database is not represented here, you have a few options:
+If your favorite annotation database is not represented here, you have a few options:
 - **Short-term solution**: run the annotation outside of anvi'o.
 You can export the gene calls with {% include PROGRAM name="anvi-export-gene-calls" %}, run your annotation with a third party software, then import the annotations back into your {% include ARTIFACT name="contigs-db" %} with {% include PROGRAM name="anvi-import-functions" %}.
 - **Community level solution**: find an anvi'o developer and tell them about your passion for XXX functional database and hope they make a new command called `anvi-run-XXX`.
-We seriously encourage you to use [anvi'o github page](https://github.com/merenlab/anvio) to write an issue describing the needs for a new functional annotation database in anvi'o.
+We seriously encourage you to use the [anvi'o github page](https://github.com/merenlab/anvio) to write an issue describing the need for a new functional annotation database in anvi'o.
 Then, anyone with time and skill can try to implement it.
-If you find an existing issue discussing something you want in anvi'o, please raise your voice, write a comment, let the developers know that you would like to sea a feature in anvi'o.
+If you find an existing issue discussing something you want in anvi'o, please raise your voice, write a comment, and let the developers know that you would like to see a feature in anvi'o.
-- **Developer level**: write a new program to run annotation on a {% include ARTIFACT name="contigs-db" %} with your favorite database, and submit a pull request on [anvi'o github page](https://github.com/merenlab/anvio).
+- **Developer level**: write a new program to annotate a {% include ARTIFACT name="contigs-db" %} with your favorite database, and submit a pull request on the [anvi'o github page](https://github.com/merenlab/anvio).

-For now, we will use the NCBI's COG and KEGG database on our *Trichodesmium* genome. {% include PROGRAM name="anvi-run-ncbi-cogs" %} will be relatively fast (uses diamond in to find homologous hits in the database), while {% include PROGRAM name="anvi-run-kegg-kofams" %} will take quite longer (~6min, it uses HMMs and HMMER in the background).
+For now, we will use the COG and KEGG databases on our *Trichodesmium* genome. {% include PROGRAM name="anvi-run-ncbi-cogs" %} will be relatively fast (it uses `diamond` to find homologous hits in the database), while {% include PROGRAM name="anvi-run-kegg-kofams" %} will take quite longer as the KOfam database is quite large (this program uses HMMs and HMMER in the background).

 {:.notice}
-If you know your machine can use more threads, feel free to change the flag `-T 4` to another number
+If you know your machine can use more threads, feel free to change the flag `-T 4` to another number.

 ```bash
 # will take about ~1 min